replugged-org/guide/docs/plugins/settings.md

 ### useSetting hook

-Replugged includes a react hook that makes it easy to interact with the settings manager.
+Replugged includes a React hook that makes it easy to interact with the settings manager.

 ```tsx
 import { settings, util } from "replugged";